 The Charismatic Metalmarks

 Taxonomists are not usually renowned for having a great sense of humour, but amongst their more hilarious moments they have colluded to provide us with some entertaining scientific names.
-Hence we have a pair of metalmarks from Colombia, named by Hall and Harvey in 2002 as Charis ma and Charis matic !
-Both have now been renamed rather less attractively as Detritivora ma and Detritivora matic.
-The new genus name refers to the fact that the caterpillars feed on decaying leaves and other detritus on the forest floor.
+Hence there are a pair of metalmarks from Colombia, named by Hall & Harvey in 2002 as Charis ma and Charis matic.
+Both have now been renamed rather less attractively as Detritivora ma and D. matic.
+The new genus name refers to the fact that the larvae feed on decaying leaves and other detritus on the forest floor.

 Sometimes it can be difficult to think up names for some of the more mundane looking species, particularly for the hundreds of near-identical dull brown skipper species found in the neotropics.
 In 1997 Austin was apparently so totally unimpressed with his latest discovery that he gave a new Mexican species the unfortunate name Inglorius mediocris, which needs little translation !